kingbo-jan/Canary/README.md

 - Industry-standard compliant
 - Easy to configure
 - Simple to use
-- Effective in protecting users
+- Effective in protecting and educating users

 ---